Lovely-Sim-Racing/lovely-dashboard/README.md

 ## Settings
 The Lovely Dashboard is a highly customizable dashboard.
-You can tailor it to your personal brand, but also adapt how it functions.
+You can tailor it to your personal needs and adapt how it functions.
 To take full advantage of the Lovely Dashboard you'll need to copy the file `Lovely-Dashboard_settings.json` into the `./Simhub/JavascriptExtensions` folder.

 ![Copy the settings file into the JavascriptExtensions folder](docs/images/settings-file.png)